rancher/fleet-docs/docs/ref-crds.md

 #### Bundle

 Bundle contains the resources of an application and its deployment options.
-It will be deployed as a Helm chart to target clusters.\n\nWhen a GitRepo is scanned it will produce one or more bundles.
+It will be deployed as a Helm chart to target clusters.

+When a GitRepo is scanned it will produce one or more bundles.
 Bundles are a collection of resources that get deployed to one or more cluster(s).
 Bundle is the fundamental deployment unit used in Fleet.
 The contents of a Bundle may be Kubernetes manifests, Kustomize configuration, or Helm charts.
 Regardless of the source the contents are dynamically rendered into a Helm chart by the agent and installed into the downstream cluster as a Helm release.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |